Orientation

 The ancient map world is huge!
 We have provided a References area that presents helpful background information and context.

 In this section, you can find biographies of map-makers and other characters, look up terms in the Glossary, and explore our Timeline, which shows the items from The Sunderland Collection in order of time, alongside famous historical events.
+You can use the 'Tab' button on your keyboard to scroll through the items / people in these references pages.

 More features and content will be rolled out over time — sign up to our Newsletter to be the first to know!